dotnet/runtime/docs/design/mono/mobile-runtimeconfig-json.md

 1. A new MSBuild task called `RuntimeConfigParser` will run after the `runtimeconfig.json` is created by the dotnet build process.
 The task will extract properties keys and values into a binary blob format.
 The resulting `runtimeconfig.blob` file will be bundled with the application.
 2. The runtime will expose a new API entrypoint `monovm_runtimeconfig_initialize` that gets either a path to pass to `mono_file_map_open` or a pointer to the blob in memory.
 Then, the runtime will read the binary data and populate the managed AppContext with the properties.

 We will only take the `runtimeOptions→configProperties` json key.
-Its content is a flat key-value string/boolean dictionary.
+Its content is a json dictionary with string keys and string/bool/numeric values.
+We convert the values to strings when we store them in the binary runtimeconfig.blob.

 The runtime will assume that the properties passed via `monovm_initialize` and `monovm_runtimeconfig_initialize` will be different.
 To ensure this, the MSBuild task that we will provide will be given a list of property names that the embedder promises it will pass to `monovm_initialize`.
 The MSBuild task will check that `runtimeconfig.json` does not set any of those same properties.
 If there is a duplicate, error out.

 We take everything and pass all the properties to the managed AppContext.
-For the well-known standard properties the mono runtime will read and propagate the ones it cares about and ignore the rest.
+For the well-known standard properties the mono runtime will read and use the ones it cares about.

 ## Design Details

 ### Encoded file generation

-We should be able to generate the encoded file from C# as an MSBuild task, using System.Text.Json and System.Reflection.Metadata.
-This generator should also do duplicate checking (by comparing the keys in the json file with an input list of properties that the embedder promises to pass to `monovm_initialize`).
+ The runtime pack will provide an MSBuild task called  to generate the encoded file.
+The generator checks for duplicate property keys (by comparing the keys in the json file with an input list of properties that the embedder promises to pass to `monovm_initialize`).

 #### Task Contract: